 \begin{proof} See Appendix \ref{app:prop1}. \end{proof}

 \textbf{Remarks}.
-Under minimal assumptions on producer behavior and technology---namely, cost minimization and a continuously differentiable, homogeneous, and quasiconcave production technology---equation (\ref{eq:indprofitrate}) states that a producer's profit rate can be written in terms of its markup $\mu$, a monopsony term $\mathcal M$ that depends on markdowns $\nu_j$, and returns to scale adjusted for fixed costs, $\text{RS}^{\text{adj}}$.
-From now on, we use ``returns to scale'' in a broad sense to refer to what we call here ``returns to scale adjusted for fixed costs,'' except whenever distinguishing the two terms helps to avoid confusion.
+Under minimal assumptions on producer behavior and technology---namely, cost minimization and a continuously differentiable and quasiconcave production technology---equation (\ref{eq:indprofitrate}) states that a producer's profit rate can be written in terms of its markup $\mu$ and returns to scale $\text{RS}$.\footnote{Implicit in our formulation is the assumption that the firm's optimality condition for capital holds in every period, which also allows us to back out the user-specific cost of capital.} Alternatively, the profit rate can be written in terms of the markup, $\mu$, the scale elasticity of the production technology adjusted for fixed costs, $\text{SE}^{\text{adj}}$, and a monopsony term $\mathcal M$ that depends on markdowns $\nu_j$ and captures market power in factor markets.